kenvega/simple-dark-homepage/README.md

 # simple-dark-homepage
-a simple dark web page without trackers/ads to set it as homepage on web browsers
+a simple empty dark web page without distractions/trackers/ads to set it as homepage on mobile web browsers